 Successful completion of this program qualifies a student for admission to the Seaver Institute of Technology at Washington University, St. Louis, Missouri, for a two-year professional engineering program.
 The first year of professional study applies toward completion of the Drake degree.
 Upon successful completion of the program, the student is awarded both a Bachelor of Arts or Bachelor of Science degree from Drake University, and a Bachelor of Science degree in an area of engineering from Washington University

 Students are eligible for financial aid at both institutions.

-The curriculum for the first two years is typically:
+The curriculum for parties interested in pursuing the Pre-Engingeering program through the Physics department for the first two years is typically:

 MATH 050 and 070: Analytic Geometry and Calculus I and II, 8 credit hrs.

 PHY 001: Introductory Physics I, 4 credit hrs.